InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 The primary goals for this hackathon is to ensure that everyone's code can run on the dataset provided and can be replicated.

-In the next hackathon, we will focus on:
+In future hackathons, we will focus on:

 - Combine registration results and methods
 - Quantification and characterization of deformation patterns in fMOST imaging